espimyte/eyecrypt/README.md

 ## USAGE
 Two versions of EYECRYPT are provided, a GUI version, and a CLI version.

-> [!IMPORTANT]
-> It is reccomended to use smaller, high contrast images if you wish to see more discernable results.

 ### GUI

 The GUI (graphical user interface) version can be considered the "main" and reccomended version of EYECRYPT.